JosephLandy/JosephLandy.github.io/src/content/QHacks_2019_webaudio/qhacks.md

 QHacks 2019 Web Audio Project
 ===

-My team and I worked on this projects for [QHacks](https://qhacks.io/), Queen's University's annual hackathon in 2019.
+My team and I worked on this project for [QHacks](https://qhacks.io/), Queen's University's annual hackathon in 2019.